-Kansas Development of Children and Families (DCF) has been hit with a class-action lawsuit that accuses the agency of inappropriate practices when it comes to frequency of placements in foster care.
+Kansas Department for Children and Families (DCF) has been hit with a class-action lawsuit that accuses the agency of inappropriate practices when it comes to frequency of placements in foster care.

 The lawsuit – brought on behalf of 10 specific foster youth by the National Center for Youth Law, Children’s Rights and Kansas Appleseed – is the latest challenge for a state that has been plagued by issues in the last few years that ultimately led to the resignation of DCF Secretary Phyllis Gilmore, who was replaced by Gina Meier-Hummel less than a year ago.